BlazeInferno64/arMath.js/README.md

 # Issues/Bugs/Feature requests

-For any bugs/issues/feature requests feel free to open up an issue here at https://github.com/blazeinferno64/arMath.js
+For any bugs/issues/feature requests feel free to open up an issue here

 `Thanks for reading :)`